A. PRINCIPLES OF PERSONAL SAFETY AND SURVIVAL

 i.
 Swimming Pools

-If you are at the dive pool, make sure the water is clear of other swimmers before jumping in.
+- If you are at the dive pool, make sure the water is clear and deep before jumping in.

 ii.
 Rivers and Creeks